Mason is...Driven to Serve

 “I didn’t think it was fair that I had access to more resources, and students in other areas of the state did not,” she says.

 She researched the impact of demographic change and the suburbanization of poverty on local public school systems for her HNRS 110 class and found that social programming needs didn’t match the new student population.
-Funding allocations didn’t changing needs amid population shifts.
+Funding allocations didn’t match changing needs amid population shifts.

 Imadi saw that students with limited proficiency in English and those in poverty due to the area’s high living expenses were especially at risk.
 She started InvestinYOUth to help connect at-risk high school students with college mentors.